Explore Portugal’s hidden gems with a private luxury tour from Lisbon to Faro. Enjoy personalized service and flexible stops in comfort.

 Departing from Faro, Faro District, Portugal

-Stopover Location: Setúbal, Setúbal District, Portugal
+Stopover: Setúbal, Setúbal District, Portugal

 Today, Setúbal is known for its industrial port and automotive sector, as well as being a tourist destination appreciated for its beaches, natural parks, and gastronomy, especially fresh fish and fried chocolate.
-The city retains a traditional atmosphere, with squares, old palaces, and narrow streets, valued for both its historical-cultural heritage and its proximity to natural areas of great beauty, such as the Arrábida Natural Park.
+The city retains a traditional atmosphere, with squares, old palaces, and narrow streets, valued for its historical-cultural heritage and proximity to natural areas of great beauty, such as the Arrábida Natural Park.

 Duration: 1 hour

-Stopover Location: Lagos, Faro District, Portugal
+Stopover: Lagos, Faro District, Portugal

 Located in the Algarve region of Portugal, the city of Lagos has a rich history dating back to the Roman period.
-Originally known as “Lacobriga,” the city was an important center of commerce and fishing during the Roman period.
+Originally known as “Lacobriga,” the city was an important center of commerce and fishing during the Roman era.
 With the fall of the Roman Empire, Lagos underwent several invasions, including those by the Visigoths and later the Moors, who conquered it in the 8th century.

 During the Muslim occupation, Lagos prospered and became an important port.
 The city was reclaimed by the Christians in 1249 during the Reconquista and became part of the Kingdom of Portugal.
 In the 15th century, Lagos gained prominence as one of the main ports of departure for Portuguese maritime exploration, especially during the Age of Discoveries.
 It was from there that many sailors, such as Infante Dom Henrique, departed in search of new trade routes and unknown lands.